xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

 }
 ```

-Ans now Custom type could be used for queries:
+And now Custom type could be used for queries:

 ```java
 @JdbiRepository